-Regarding the percent of marketing that goes to digital marketing, this article is worth reading: avalancheinternetmarketing.com – determine internet marketing budget.
+Regarding the percent of marketing that goes to digital marketing, this article is worth reading: avalancheinternetmarketing.com – determine internet marketing budget (note: article is no longer available).
 It shows the following average percent of revenue budgeted for marketing and then digital marketing.

 - B2B companies: 5% on marketing, 21% of that for digital marketing, or $105,000 per year per $10 million in revenue.

 - B2C (consumer) companies: 15% on marketing, 21% of that for digital marketing, or $315,000 per year per $10 million in revenue.